The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Simulation: Comparisons and Considerations of SuperLearner ODTR Estimators

-For libraries that contain parametric models and use $R_{MSE}$, the discrete ODTR SuperLearner performs better than the blip-based ODTR SuperLearner, with regards to all performance metrics.
-For example, the average regret and relative variance for the library with only parametric models that uses $R_{MSE}$ was -0.0041 and 1.0267, respectively, when using a discrete metalearner versus -.0059 and 1.1855, respectively, when using the blip-based metalearner.
-This pattern is also evident for the library that has both parametric models and machine learning algorithms.
+For libraries that contain parametric algorithms and use $R_{MSE}$, the discrete ODTR SuperLearner performs better than the blip-based ODTR SuperLearner, with regards to all performance metrics.
+For example, the average regret and relative variance for the library with only parametric algorithms that uses $R_{MSE}$ is -0.0041 and 1.0267, respectively, when using a discrete metalearner versus -.0059 and 1.1855, respectively, when using the blip-based metalearner.
+This pattern is also evident for the library that has both parametric algorithms and machine learning algorithms.

 \paragraph{$n$ = 300}